autsys/package-version/README.md

 # Hello world javascript action

-This action gets the latest version of a package published on the Github Package Repository
+This action gets the latest version of a package published on the Github Package Repository.
+It uses the Github GraphQL Api to perform a query that pulls the packages from a given repository using the `name`, `owner`, `repo` fields then returns the latest version to `version`.

 ## Inputs